MSLNZ/rpi-smartgadget/README.rst

 allows any computer on the same network as the Raspberry Pi to request information from the Smart Gadgets that are within Bluetooth range of the Raspberry Pi.

-Tested with a Raspberry Pi 3 Model B+ running Raspbian Stretch/Buster.
+Tested with a Raspberry Pi 3 Model B+ and a Raspberry Pi 4 Model B running either Raspbian Stretch or Buster.

 Documentation
 +++++++++++++